Russian Police Briefly Detain Opposition Leader Alexei Navalny — Again

 Russian police detained Alexei Navalny for less than an hour Thursday, the prominent opposition leader tweeted Thursday.
 Navalny said that during the brief arrest, which came just as he was leaving a dental appointment, officials warned him that he faces up to 30 days in prison for organizing illegal protests.

 "They offered me a lift somewhere," he said, according to a translation by Reuters, "but I declined and have gone to work.
-I don't understand what happened, and why it took seven people to detain me

-"They offered me a lift somewhere," he said, according to a translation by The Guardian, "but I declined and have gone to work.
 I don't understand what happened, and why it took seven people to detain me."

 It is not the first time the 41-year-old critic of the Kremlin has run afoul of Russian authorities this year.
 Just last month, Navalny got wrestled to the ground during widespread protests calling for a boycott of the March 18 presidential election — an election the anti-corruption campaigner has been barred from running in, after he was convicted of fraud in a case widely viewed as politically motivated.